 Emerging Media Communication Specialization

-As demand for web-based publications and interactive media continues to grow, writers and editors educated in emerging media communication and marketing, especially those with knowledge and experience addressing online audiences, will have the best career opportunities.
-With a bachelor’s degree in Communications from DeVry University with a specialization in Emerging Media Communication, you’ll learn how to express ideas clearly and creatively as well as develop familiarity with new media, electronic publishing, computer software, graphic design, web design, and multimedia production.
+As demand for web-based publications and interactive media continues, so should demand for writers and editors educated in emerging media communication and marketing, and with knowledge and experience addressing online audiences.
+Through DeVry University’s bachelor’s degree program in Communications with a specialization in Emerging Media Communication, you have the opportunity to learn how to express ideas clearly and creatively, as well as develop familiarity with new media, electronic publishing, computer software, graphic design, web design, and multimedia production.

 Prepare for a career in Emerging Media Communication by choosing this specialization when you earn your bachelor's degree in Communications from DeVry University.
-Upon graduation, you‘ll have the skills needed to produce a wide variety of written materials, including books, websites, blogs, social media networks, and e-zines, and you'll have created an array of material to build an original portfolio.
+The program is designed to help you develop skills needed to produce a wide variety of written materials, including books, websites, blogs, social media networks, and e-zines, and to build an original portfolio.

 Learn more about DeVry's Emerging Media Communication degree specialization online.